 1.1.1.1 Surface observing

 The backbone of the surface-based system continues to be approximately 10 000 stations on land making observations at or near the Earth’s surface.
 Observations are made of meteorological parameters such as atmospheric pressure, wind speed and direction, air temperature, and relative humidity every one to three hours.
 Data from these stations are exchanged globally in real time.
-A subset of observed data from these surface stations is also used in the Global Climate Observing System (GCOS) Surface Network.
+A subset of observed data from these surface stations, the Global Climate Observing System (GCOS) Surface Network, is also used for climate monitoring purposes in the GCOS.

 1.1.1.2 Upper-air observing